Anurag-Bharde/RandomNumberGeneratorWidget/README.md

 git clone https://github.com/your-username/NumberGeneratorWidget.git

-*cd NumberGeneratorWidget
+* cd NumberGeneratorWidget

-*Compile the Java file.
+* Compile the Java file.

-`javac NumberGeneratorWidget.java
+`javac NumberGeneratorWidget.java`

-`
-*Run the application.
+* Run the application.

 `java NumberGeneratorWidget`

 > The widget window will appear on your screen.

-#How to Use
+##  How to Use
 Enter a positive number in the input field.
 Click the "Start" button to generate a random number between 0 and the entered number.
-The generated number will be displayed with a changing animation in the label below.
+The generated number will be displayed with a changing animation on the label below.

-##Acknowledgments
+## Acknowledgments
 This widget was created for educational purposes as a simple example of Java Swing and AWT usage.